TheBlubb14/GoogleLibrary/README.md

 You can create your own ClientSecrets [here](https://console.cloud.google.com/apis/credentials)

+#### Info
+If there is a System.Reflection.TargetInvocationException try to update all NuGet Packages

 ##### Thanks to [this project](https://github.com/ac87/GoogleAssistantWindows) for the example to get started with google apis